Istanbul 2461

 Istanbul #2461 (also Ni 2461, L.2461) is an ancient Sumerian cuneiform tablet.
 Some have labelled it the world's oldest love poem.
 It is on display at the Istanbul Museum of the Ancient Orient (Mesopotamia Hall).

 It is an erotic poem addressed to king Shu-Sin (reigned 20th or 21st century BC) by an unnamed female speaker.
 It is thought that the poem may be connected to a "sacred marriage" between the king and a priestess of Inanna.

 Discovery

 The tablet was unearthed at Nippur, in lower Mesopotamia (modern day Iraq).
 It was one of several thousand Sumerian tablets found by archeologists during excavations between 1889 and 1900.

-The tablet was identified among 74000 others and translated by Samuel Noah Kramer in 1951, during his years of studies in the Istanbul Museum.
+The tablet was identified among 74,000 others and translated by Samuel Kramer in 1951, during his years of studies in the Istanbul Museum.
 Kramer was deciding what works to translate next when he found the tablet in the museum drawer.
 He describes the moment in his book History Begins at Sumer: